-Our experiments have shown that a good initialization of the the PCA and MFA-FV layers can lead to substantial gains in classification accuracy.
-The PCA layer was initialized by a PCA transformation learned from all patches at the output p(x) of Alexnet or VGG.
-The low dimensional vectors at the output of the PCA layer were then used to learn the MFA parameters with the EM algorithm of [8].
-Table 1 compares this initialization to one where all parameters are randomly initialized with a zero mean Gaussian distribution of standard deviation 0.01.
-The results in the table refer to a single patch size of 96 and $\lambda_1 = \lambda_2 = 1$, but we observed a similar behavior for other configurations.
-The performance of the randomly initialized network is 2%weaker on MIT Indoor and about 4% weaker on SUN.
-It is clear that the optimization has strong local minima, and it is important to rely on an initialization with a strong statistical interpretation.
+The MFA contained 100 mixture components and a 10 dimension latent variable subspace.
+This produced a vector of $500 \times 100 \times 10$ dimensions at the output of the MFA-FV layer.
+The parameters of the fully connected layer (FC9) Datasets: All experiments were based on the 67 class at the network output were initialized randomly.
+The ini-Layer FC9 was learned with a learning rate of 0.001 and all other layers with a learning rate of 0.00001.
+Momenon 10 epochs.
+As is costumary in the literature, some results are presented for the combination of the MFA-FV and the Places network [29], a network learned on the large Places Baselines: The MFAFVNet was compared to eight pre-scene dataset.
+In this case, the output of the L2 normalir experiments have shown that a good initialization f the the PCA and MFA-FV layers can lead to substantial ains in classification accuracy.
+The PCA layer was initialzed by a PCA transformation learned from all patches at the output p(x) of Alexnet or VGG.
+The low dimensional vectors at the output of the PCA layer were then used to learn the MFA parameters with the EM algorithm of [8]. able 1 compares this initialization to one where all parameters are randomly initialized with a zero mean Gaussian istribution of standard deviation 0.01.
+The results in the table refer to a single patch size of 96 and $\lambda_1 = \lambda_2 = 1$ , but we observed a similar behavior for other configurations.
+Implementation Details: The MFAFVNet was imple-The performance of the randomly initialized network is 2%